Skip to main content

 When preparing TCS food, make sure that the food is not exposed to the temperature danger zone for too long.
 The total amount of time that a TCS food can be in the danger zone is fewer than four hours.
 During preparation of TCS food, pay attention to how long the food is in the danger zone.
 Prepare TCS food in small batches, which helps prevent ingredients from being in the temperature danger zone for too long.
 Once the food is prepared, return it to the refrigerator as quickly as possible.

-Controlling Time & Temperature during Cooking, Holding, Cooling, and Reheating
+Controlling Time & Temperature During Cooking, Holding, Cooling, and Reheating

 Cooking Food